5nizza/party-elli/README-syntcomp.md

   (install them for example using `pip3`)
 - SDF synthesizer, included in sub-folder `additional-tools/sdf`.
 See its readme, build it by calling `build.sh`.
 - yosys, included in the sub-folder `additional-tools/yosys`.
 See its readme on how to build it.
+- other dependencies like syfco, combine-aiger, etc. (see `config.py`)

 As for SPOT:
 I use it via python bindings and it is installed system-wide on my machine,